pandas-dev/pandas/doc/source/dsintro.rst

 .. note::

-   Unfortunately Panel, being less commonly used than Series and DataFrame, has been slightly neglected feature-wise.
+   Panel, being less commonly used than Series and DataFrame, has been slightly neglected feature-wise.
 A number of methods and options available in DataFrame are not available in Panel.
-This will get worked on, of course, in future releases.
-And faster if you join me in working on the codebase.

 .. _dsintro.to_panel: